adler-j/ryanwattersme/content/blog/first-entry.md

 ---
-title: My First Blog Post
+title: Totally.
+Fucked.
-subtitle:
+subtitle: Trump's candidacy has gone from hilarious to horrifying.
 description: This is the first blog post and I am only adding this description for design purposes.
 date: 2016-03-19
 publishdate: 2016-03-19